Who developed these guidelines?

 The ASCCP Risk-Based Management Consensus Guidelines represented a consensus of 19 professional organizations and patient advocates, convened by ASCCP; they are designed to safely triage individuals with abnormal cervical cancer screening results.
 See the full list of organizations (below) that participated in the consensus process.

 The 2019 ASCCP Risk-Based Management Consensus Guidelines have several important differences from the 2012 Guidelines, while retaining many of principles, such as the principle of equal management for equal risk.

 Rather than consider screening test results in isolation, the new guidelines use current and past results, and other factors, to create individualized assessments of a patient’s immediate risk of precancer (CIN3+), or 5-year risk of progressing to precancer or cancer.
 The goals of the ASCCP Risk-Based Management Consensus Guidelines are to increase accuracy and reduce complexity for providers and patients while maintaining a high degree of safety for patients.

 Do the new guidelines still use algorithms?

-The new guidelines rely on individualized assessment of risk taking into account past history and current results.
-Risk estimation will use technology, such as a smartphone application or website.
-Because the new Risk-Based Management Guidelines will be electronic, updates and new technologies will be incorporated at a much faster rate than in previous iterations of guidelines.
+The new guidelines rely on individualized assessment of risk for precancer (CIN3+), taking into account past history and current results.
+Specifics are laid out in a series of scientific articles published in the Journal of Lower Genital Tract Diseases.
 The ability to adjust to the rapidly emerging science is critical for the long-term utility of the guidelines.
-There will be an option available at no cost.

 When will the new guidelines be ready for implementation?